A simple model of trees for unicellular maps: The main bijection

 \subsection{Unicellular maps and \cdec trees}

-We first briefly review some standard denomination for maps.
+We first briefly review some standard terminology for maps.

-A \emph{map} $M$ of genus $g\geq 0$ is a connected graph $G$ embedded on a closed compact oriented surface $S$ of genus $g$, such that $S\backslash G$ is a collection of topological disks, which are called the \emph{faces} of $M$.
+A \emph{map} $M$ of genus $g\geq 0$ is a connected graph $G$ embedded on a closed compact oriented\footnote{Maps can also be defined on non-orientable surfaces.
+However, for non-orientable surfaces, only an asymptotic version~\cite{BernardiChapuyNonOrientable} of the bijection of \cite{Ch09} has been discovered so far.
+Since the (complete) bijection of \cite{Ch09} is an essential building block of all the results presented in the present paper, we will not talk of non-orientable surfaces in this paper. } surface $S$ of genus $g$, such that $S\backslash G$ is a collection of topological disks, which are called the \emph{faces} of $M$.
 Loops and multiple edges are allowed.
-The graph $G$ is called the \emph{underlying graph} of $M$ and $S$ its \emph{underlying surface}.
+The (multi)graph $G$ is called the \emph{underlying graph} of $M$ and $S$ its \emph{underlying surface}.
 Two maps that differ only by an oriented homeomorphism between the underlying surfaces are considered the same.
 A corner of $M$ is the angular sector between two consecutive edges around a vertex.
 A \emph{rooted map} is a map with a marked corner, called the \emph{root}; the vertex incident to the root is called the \emph{root-vertex}.
+By convention, the map with one vertex and no edge (of genus $0$) is considered as rooted at its unique vertex (the entire sector around the vertex is considered as a corner, which is the root).
 From now on, all maps are assumed to be rooted (note that the underlying graph of a rooted map is naturally vertex-rooted).
 A \emph{unicellular map} is a map with a unique face.
 The classical Euler relation $|V|-|E|+|F|=2-2g$ ensures that a unicellular map with $n$ edges has $n+1-2g$ vertices.
 A \emph{plane tree} is a unicellular map of genus $0$.

 A \emph{rotation system} on a connected graph $G$ consists in a cyclic ordering of the half-edges of $G$ around each vertex.
 Given a map $M$, its underlying graph $G$ is naturally equipped with a rotation system given by the \emph{clockwise ordering} of half-edges on the surface in a vicinity of each vertex.
-It is well-known that this correspondence is $1$-to-$1$, i.e. a map can be considered as a connected graph equipped with a rotation system (thus, as a purely combinatorial object).
+It is well-known that this correspondence is $1$-to-$1$, i.e., a map can be considered as a connected graph equipped with a rotation system (thus, as a purely combinatorial object).
 We will take this viewpoint from now on.

 We now introduce a new object called \cdec tree.